“There is a strength and confidence that you have when playing music that to an extent I think the world tries to stomp out of you.

 INTERVIEW: THAO NGUYEN

-F/F: What are your thoughts on this, as it may relate to what you are trying to do as a musician?
+F/F: So, this.
+What are your thoughts on this, as it may relate to what you are trying to do as a musician?

 I want girls growing up to have this experience, and I think back to when I was young and I would have been ruined without music.
 I don’t exaggerate, I think it saved me in a lot of ways.
 I just want little girls to know that it’s possible, you know?
 Just help them along.
 I am going to be a band coach and I am going to teach guitar – they haven’t told me what age yet, but I hope younger so they’re not better than me, because that would be embarrassing.
 But I just want the opportunity to show that it is possible, just to give them a vague idea of where they want to get to, and the rest is up to you.
 Just to tell them not to be intimidated.

 There is a strength and confidence that you have when playing music that to an extent I think the world tries to stomp out of you.
-I think it is so tough to be a young girl growing up into a woman in this world, with all the weird pressures and the odd demands and the self-hate, and music is totally an outlet for that for these girls, and I swear it wards off demons.
+I think it is so tough to be a young girl growing up into a woman in this world, with all the weird pressures and the odd demands and the self-hate.
+Music is totally an outlet for that for these girls, and I swear it wards off demons.